Does your program work with underserved populations?

 How well do residents do on board certification exams?

 Over the past 5 years, our residency graduates have a 100% pass rate on the American Board of Family Medicine certification examinations.
-The average score over 5 years was 541, above the national average of 525.
+The average score over five years was 547, above the national average of 539.

 What sorts of perks are offered?

 Membership in the AAFP is paid for all residents.
-Residents receive a meal card allowance, free parking, generous yearly continuing medical education funds, three weeks of vacation plus four days off over at least one of the major holidays each year.
+Residents receive a meal card allowance, free parking, continuing medical education funds, three weeks of vacation, one week of personal / sick time, plus four days off over at least one of the major holidays each year.

 Is the University of Vermont a good institution for residency training?

-It is the best academic tertiary care level 1 trauma center with a community hospital feel -- a collegial atmosphere amongst all specialties with patient-centeredness at the heart of care.
+It is the best academic tertiary care Level I Trauma center with a community hospital feel – a collegial atmosphere amongst all specialties with patient-centeredness at the heart of care.
 Faculty are dedicated to teaching and to scholarly activity.

 Does your program have a Family Medicine Inpatient Service?

-The University of Vermont Family Medicine Residency has its own inpatient hospital service, which services any patients from our six clinical sites who might require admission to the hospital.
-Our team is made up of one G1, one G2, and one G3 resident supervised by an on-site family medicine faculty member.
+The University of Vermont Family Medicine Residency has its own inpatient hospital service, which services any patients from our community who might require admission to the hospital.
+Our team is made up of one G1, one G2, and one G3 resident supervised by an on-site faculty member.
 Family medicine faculty lead daily morning rounds, teaching and radiology rounds, and supervise inpatient procedures.
-We work closely with hospital staff including nurses, physical therapists, consultants, and our dedicated Family Medicine case manager.
+We work closely with hospital staff including nurses, physical therapists, consultants, pharmacists, and our dedicated Family Medicine case manager.
 One of the primary missions for our Family Medicine inpatient service is to provide quality, patient-centered care.

 Will I have the opportunity to do scholarly activity like research or writing journal articles?